Family Purge Documentation

 Per-family reports

-- Any errors the cleaner pass encountered
+- Any errors encountered

 PurgeLog